Skip to content

 One of the most famous sights on any Lisbon itinerary is the Belém Tower.
 Built in 1514, it sits on the bank of the Tagus River and dates back to 1514, when construction began.

 Belém Tower is a UNESCO World Heritage Site.
-Throughout its history, it has served as a fortress and a port for the explorers of Portugal during the Age of Discoveries in Europe.
+Throughout its history, it has served as a fortress and a port for the Portuguese explorers during the Age of Discoveries in Europe.
 The tower’s architectural design shows many visible Moorish influences and elements.

 Pastéis de Belém